-Each of ADME and ACIO is jointly and primarily managed by Messrs.
-Gardner, Tyner, and Wagner.
-DRSK is jointly and primarily managed by Messrs.
-Callahan, Gardner, and Tyner.
-OSCV is jointly and primarily managed by Messrs.
-Gardner, Rapking, and Wagner.
 IDUB is jointly and primarily managed by Messrs.
+Gardner, Tyner, Wagner, Rapking, and Callahan.
+JUCY and DUBS are jointly and primarily managed by Messrs.
 Callahan, Gardner, and Rapking.

 Mark Callahan is a Portfolio Manager and the Head of Trading at Aptus and has been with Aptus since 2019.
 In his role as Portfolio Manager, Mr. Callahan has been focused on derivative management, timing, hedging, and trading.
 Prior to joining Aptus, Mr. Callahan enjoyed a nearly 12-year career on the Sell-Side as an Institutional Equity and Derivatives Trader, as well as a Transition Manager.
 Mr. Callahan holds a BBA in Finance from the University of Oklahoma, and a MSc. of Real Estate from the University of Texas at Arlington.